adhocmaster/Practical_RL/learning-log.md

 5. plt.vlines can be used to show vertical lines
 6. np.isfinite(new_policy).all() to check NaN or +-inf
 7. IPython.display.clear_output can be used to update figures inside notebook
+8. np.isclose is a handy tool to write quick unit tests

 ### CEM with scikit-learn deep learning (NOT finished yet)
 1. MLPClassifier has a partial_fit method which retains weights. fit method reinitializes weights